16 Types of Bagels & Their Flavors You Have to Try

 Despite the exotic name, Asiago bagels bring together two of humankind’s most favorite objects: bread and cheese!

 Asiago bagels combine fresh bread with the richness and saltiness of cheese.
-They're named after the Italian cheese, made from an Italian cow’s milk and only produced in Italy’s Asiago plateau.
+They're named after the Italian cheese, made from an Italian cow’s milk (very specific types of milk) and only produced in Italy’s Asiago plateau.

 The shredded cheese is sprinkled over the bagel once it’s taken out of the boiling water and is ready to go into the oven.
 A beautiful golden-brown indicates that they are baked to perfection!